39-year search for missing Michigan teen could end in Georgia grave

 Now that he had a name, the retiree went searching for paperwork and hit the jackpot.

 He found Rothman's contact information and called him Feb.
-12, exactly 49 years after Greer disappeared.
+12, exactly 49 years to the day after Greer disappeared.

-Both law enforcement officers had been dogged by the mystery and witnessed the exhumation.
+Both law enforcement officers had been dogged by the mystery and witnessed the exhumation together.

 They watched as each pile of dirt could be bringing them closure to an answer.